Raku/Documentable/README.md

 ```

 It takes all `Documentable` objects in the `Registry` with `kind` set to `language`.
-After that makes a `map` and creates the follwing `Hash` for each one:
+After that makes a `map` and creates the following `Hash` for each one:

 ```
 %(